amix/vimrc/sources_non_forked/vim-multiple-cursors/README.md

 ### ```g:multi_cursor_exit_from_insert_mode``` (Default: 1)
 If set to 0, then pressing `g:multi_cursor_quit_key` in _Insert_ mode will not quit and delete all existing cursors.
 This is useful if you want to press Escape and go back to Normal mode, and still be able to operate on all the cursors.

-### ```g:multi_cursor_insert_maps``` (Default: `{}`)
-Any key in this map (values are ignored) will cause multi-cursor _Insert_ mode to pause for `timeoutlen` waiting for map completion just like normal vim.
-Otherwise keys mapped in insert mode are ignored when multiple cursors are active.
-For example, setting it to `{'\':1}` will make insert-mode mappings beginning with the default leader key work in multi-cursor mode.
-You have to manually set this because vim doesn't provide a way to see which keys _start_ mappings.

 ### ```g:multi_cursor_normal_maps``` (Default: see below)
 Default value: `{'!':1, '@':1, '=':1, 'q':1, 'r':1, 't':1, 'T':1, 'y':1, '[':1, ']':1, '\':1, 'd':1, 'f':1, 'F':1, 'g':1, '"':1, 'z':1, 'c':1, 'm':1, '<':1, '>':1}`